sophal-gmail/autosign/README.md

 ```console
 $ npm i && npm run build
 ```
-## Install in raspberry pi3 B+
+D. To run the service code:

-We use pm2 to manage node project, to install pm2:
+We use pm2 (https://pm2.keymetrics.io/) to manage runtime of node's project.
+To install pm2:
 ```console
 $ sudo npm install pm2 -g
 ```